-This a site/directory created by CLAIR for foreigners living in Japan.
-It covers everything from marriage to taxes to garbage to job searching.
-If it's something you have to do in life, this site probably talks about doing it in Japan.
-What I find strange is that this is made by CLAIR, the same organization which oversees JET.
-Why is this site not shared with JETs?
-Sure, it's not JET-specific.
-But all JETs live in Japan and could benefit from this site.
-Whatever the reason, you have the link now.
-Give the site a look and I'm sure you'll find a lot of useful information.
+This directory created by CLAIR for foreigners living in Japan covers everything from marriage to taxes to garbage to job-searching.
+If it's something you have to do in life, you can probably learn how to do it in Japan right here.
+Give it a look and I'm sure you'll find a lot of useful information.

 The Prefectural Advisors of Shimane-ken did a great job setting up a resource blog for their JETs.
-Though many things are Shimane-specific, any JET or expat in Japan should benefit from 70% of everything here.
-The best part is, it's still active.
-So hopefully there's more goodness to come.
+Though some things are Shimane-specific, any JET or expat in Japan will benefit from other 70% of the content.

 Visit: Help from Shimane PAs

-The PAs of Ibaraki have started a nice website for JETs in their prefecture.
-Right now there's not much in the way of resources, but they do have an interesting feature: Ask Ibaraki JET PAs.
-ALTs ask questions about their job and the PAs give honest and helpful feedback.
-It seems to be updated rather frequently so hopefully it continues.
-In a year it could make for a treasure trove of Dear Abby style advice for ALTs.
+The PAs of Ibaraki have started a nice website for JETs in their prefecture, and the most interesting feature: Ask Ibaraki JET PAs.
+ALTs ask questions about their job and the PAs give honest, helpful feedback—a treasure trove of Dear Abby-style advice for ALTs.